scubamuc/wiki-md/NEXTCLOUD.snap-database-apps-files-maintenance.md

 # Database, clear 'undo' history

-Nextcloud Snap MySQL keeps an 'undo' history (`temp_undo_00x.ibu`) which may become duplicated and grow over time gobbling up disk space.
+Nextcloud MySQL keeps an 'undo' history (`temp_undo_00x.ibu`) which may become duplicated and grow over time gobbling up disk space.
 The MySQL 'undo' files in `/var/snap/nextcloud/current/mysql` may needed clearing...

 > [!WARNING]
 > This is like open heart surgery... be **safe** and **backup** your database!